“Master in Neurosciences: from the Bench to the Bedside”

 Master Research Project / MRP

-The objective of the Master Research Project (MRP) is to carry out an original research work in one of the laboratories (research groups) of the IN; with this work it is intended that the student initiates the laboratory work in Neurosciences.
-During the completion of the MRP, the student must learn some of the techniques used in Neurosciences and obtain original results that must be presented and defended at the end of the course and which, eventually, can serve as an initial phase for the development of a Doctoral Thesis project.
+The aim of the Master’s Research Project (TFM/MRP) is to carry out original research within one of the research groups at the Institute of Neurosciences (IN).
+This project is intended to provide students with direct experience in laboratory work in the field of Neuroscience.
+During the TFM/MRP, students are expected to learn some of the techniques commonly used in Neuroscience and to obtain original results, which they must present and defend at the end of the academic year.
+These results may also serve as the initial phase of a future PhD project.

 Student interchange programs